 - Application procedure: information on application process and guidelines

-- Notes: special notes on suitability for your project/program if available
+- SPECIAL TIPS: special notes on suitability for your project/program from our own experience

 Can a donor mapping guarantee funding?